 In the UK, in sport & the cycling industry in general; cycling is presented as a white, male, slim, able-bodied, heterosexual, neurohomogenous and elitist activity.
 Just Google-Image search the word ‘cyclist’.
 What are you presented with? – See above list.

-If we want to encourage more people into cycling, cycling has to be more representative of the society we live in; all races, all ages, all genders, all sizes, all faiths, all abilities, all orientations.
+If we want to encourage more people into cycling, then cycling has to become more representative of the society we live in; all races, all ages, all genders, all sizes, all faiths, all abilities, all orientations.

 Finding Your People